citp/privacy-policy-historical/s/sa/sar/sarkarinokrinews.in.md

-> *The following text is extracted and transformed from the sarkarinokrinews.in privacy policy that was archived on 2013-05-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130506060847id_/http%3A//www.sarkarinokrinews.in/p/privacy-policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the sarkarinokrinews.in privacy policy that was archived on 2014-12-19.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141219031342id_/http%3A//www.sarkarinokrinews.in/p/privacy-policy.html) for the most accurate reproduction.*

-# Privacy Policy ~ Sarkari Naukri News 2013
+# Privacy Policy

 **Privacy Policy for http://www.sarkarinokrinews.in/**